-Nanaimo bars were one of my favourite squares when I lived in Canada but it was only last year when I found a recipe online I started making them myself.
+Nanaimo bars were one of my favourite squares when I lived in Canada but it was only in 2012 that I started making them myself.
 Why it took me so long to make them at home I do not know.
-My partner asked me, after his first ever bite of a Naniamo bar a year ago, why I kept this confection a secret for so long!
+My partner asked me, after his first ever bite of a Nanaimo bar a year (six, now, at the time of editing!) ago, why I kept this confection a secret for so long!

 - 50 grams caster sugar

 - 120 grams dark chocolate – I use 85% cocoa solid chocolate

 Products from Amazon.co.uk